microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-ecan-crosswire/README.md

 ![image](../images/microchip.jpg)

-## CROSSWIRE COMMUNICATION BETWEEN CAN 1 AND CAN 2 MODULES
+## Crosswire Communication between CAN 1 and CAN 2 modules

 ## Description: